OpenMOSS/MOSS-Audio-Tokenizer/README.md

 ## Release
 <!-- TODO: replace the paper link to the arXiv link -->
-- [2026/2/9] 🔥 We released code and checkpoints of MossAudioTokenizer.
+- [2026/2/9] 🔥 We released code and checkpoints of Moss Audio Tokenizer.
 Checkout the [paper](https://github.com/OpenMOSS/MOSS-Audio-Tokenizer.git) and [model_weights](https://huggingface.co/OpenMOSS-Team/MOSS-Audio-Tokenizer).
 - [ ] 🚧 Evaluation scripts

 ## Installation